evedesignbio/evedesign-ui/src/pages/docs/documentation.md

 Our server can be used to design protein mutants and sequences end-to-end starting from a given target protein sequence, using evolutionarily related sequences and structures from the sequence family for conditional design.

-You can analyze and inspect the designed sequence library with an interactive viewer application in the context of 3D structure and natural sequences.
+You can analyze and inspect the designed sequence library with an interactive viewer application in the context of 3D structures and natural sequences.

 After analyzing your generated library, you can also seamlessly export codon-optimized nucleotide sequences for experimental testing.